UnifiedID2/uid2-docs-preview/preview/docs/guides/integration-javascript-server-side.md

 ---
-title: Server-Side Integration Guide for JavaScript
+title: Client-Server Integration Guide for JavaScript
-sidebar_label: Server-Side Integration for JavaScript
+sidebar_label: Client-Server Integration for JavaScript
-pagination_label: Server-Side Integration Guide for JavaScript
+pagination_label: Client-Server Integration Guide for JavaScript
 description: Information for publishers covering standard web integration scenarios that use the UID2 SDK for JavaScript and requires token to be generated on the server side and passed to the publishers' web pages.
 hide_table_of_contents: false
 sidebar_position: 02